Skip to content

 Inherited traits, with

-Contracts can inherit all the declarations and definitions from traits and override some of their default behaviours.
+Contracts can inherit all declarations and definitions from traits and override some of their default behaviors.
 In addition to that, every contract and trait implicitly inherits the special BaseTrait trait.

 trait InheritMe {}